ruman23/Bangla-Document-Categorization/README.md

 - Science_tech
 - Sports

-In this project we have created total 4 models for categorising the Bangla news using `LinearSVC`, `LogisticRegression`, `MultinomialNB` and `RandomForestClassifier`.
-But we have got the best accuracy `90.61%` on LinearSVC.
+We have created total 4 models for categorising the Bangla news using `LinearSVC`, `LogisticRegression`, `MultinomialNB` and `RandomForestClassifier`.
+But we have got the best mean accuracy `90.61%` on LinearSVC.

 ## Data Set
 Our data set is consist of total `5988` Bangla news and total 12 categories.